 - Keeping pets, dogs, cats, and children away from the Zee-Zee.

 - Wash your hands after working with the plant.

 Can ZZ Plants Cause Cancer?

 The topic of ZZ plant causes cancer was an unfounded rumor started in 2010.
 Pay no attention to the “hysteria.” [source]

 One Characteristic Of The Best Indoor Plants

 Video Discussing ZZ Care

 Most of the BEST indoor house plants grow slow and the Zanzibar gem indoor plants are no exception.
 It propagates easily but develops slowly.

 They make an excellent accent plant in areas where can grow and “spread its wings.”

 As for being a tough, durable indoor plant, Zanzibar gem flower handles low indirect light well, the dry air of a home and abuse exceptionally well, it even grows.

 The Zamiocalcus is one of the best plants for a windowless bathroom plant or office.

 How Do You Care For A ZZ?

-ZZ Care – Soil Requirements and Plant Fertilizer Needs?
+ZZ Plant Care – Soil Requirements and Plant Fertilizer Needs?

 The ZZ plant does not need any special type of potting soil or potting mix.
 Any well-drained mix recommended for houseplants will work.

 As for the fertilizer requirements.
 A complete, balanced liquid fertilizer for houseplants (20-20-20) applied once per month when watering will provide the nutrients the ZZ needs to grow well.

 ZZ Plant Handles Low Light Levels Well

-Even though the plant does fine in lower light levels, by placing it in bright light it performs even better.
+Even though the plant does fine in lower light levels, by placing it in bright indirect light it performs even better.
 It is one of the plants that thrive in fluorescent light.